 Taking it a step further, The Twilight ride also uses hand trackers to perfectly synchronize movements of the rider’s virtual representation in real time.
 For the Potter attraction, this could possibly mean we would not only be able to fly on our own broomstick for the first time in a Universal theme park—but maybe we would be able to perform magic with a wand while doing so?
 Or, perhaps we could participate in a Quidditch match, reaching out to virtually grab the golden snitch or scoring virtual goals.
 While these story aspects of the attraction are not yet known, they are technically possible using this technology.

 While work on the Epic Universe theme park in Orlando is currently paused, NBCUniversal CEO Jeff Shell says they still want to pick it up when signs that the industry is recovering are more clear.
-The original target opening date for the new park was 2023, but with construction halted, and depending on when it’s started back up, a possible opening is starting to look like 2025 at the earliest.
+The original target opening date for the new park was 2023, but with construction halted, and depending on when it’s started back up, a possible opening is starting to look more like 2025.